 As the recall matures, NSVRP will determine that the full collected history of information has been collected.
 At that time, NSVRP will change the Other Reason maturity status to "Yes".
-Once the status has been reported as mature, the NSVRP report will take the remaining vehicles still being monitored for potential Other Reason status and place them into two categories of Other Reason status.
+Once the status has been reported as mature, the NSVRP report

-9 NSVRP will report on a reconciliation between the counts and will sample test the excluded groups, when available, to be able to provide an opinion on the reconciliation between the VINs being monitored by NSVRP and its positioning in the overall status of the recall.
+&lt;sup>9 NSVRP will report on a reconciliation between the counts and will sample test the excluded groups, when available, to be able to provide an opinion on the reconciliation between the VINs being monitored by NSVRP and its positioning in the overall status of the recall.